ACCYSL

 1. The Board of Directors shall be responsible for and have authority for the following:

-3. The individual duties of the Board of Directors are as follows:
+1. The individual duties of the current Board of Directors are as follows:

-B. Vice-President-Fields shall be responsible for all activities related to playing fields subject to agreements with and among the Member Clubs and any third-party administrators of local field use, including, to the extent applicable, obtaining permits, developing, and maintaining fields.
-He or she shall perform any other duties prescribed by the Board of Directors.
+1. Vice-President shall be responsible for all activities related to playing fields subject to agreements with and among the Member Clubs and any third-party administrators of local field use, including, to the extent applicable, obtaining permits, developing, and maintaining fields.
+They shall perform any other duties prescribed by the Board of Directors.

-C. Vice-President-Secretary shall keep an accurate record of all meetings and maintain contact information for all members of the Board of Directors, handle all correspondence of the League (except for that unique to a specific function of another member of the League or its Board of Directors), give notice of required meetings, and maintain the files of the League, including Rules of Play, Bylaws, and Rules and Regulations.
-He or she shall also perform all duties incidental to the Secretary’s office or assigned by the Board of Directors.
+1. Secretary shall keep an accurate record of all meetings and maintain contact information for all members of the Board of Directors, handle all correspondence of the League (except for that unique to a specific function of another member of the League or its Board of Directors), give notice of required meetings, and maintain the files of the League, including Rules of Play, Bylaws, and Rules and Regulations.
+They shall also perform all duties incidental to the Secretary’s office or assigned by the Board of Directors.

-E. Communications Director shall be responsible for external communications of the League and the promotion of its goals and objectives within the communities it serves.
+1. Communications Coordinator shall be responsible for external communications of the League and the promotion of its goals and objectives within the communities it serves.
 This shall include maintaining and updating the League website and other electronic presences, updating and monitoring the use of internal and external email lists, producing occasional printed materials, updating recorded messages including the league rainout number, and preparing other materials as directed by the Board of Directors.
+In the absence of a communications coordinator, these responsibilities belong to the Secretary.

-F. Field Host Coordinator shall be responsible for maintaining the order, safety and cleanliness of League fields on game days.
+1. Field Coordinator shall be responsible for maintaining the order, safety and cleanliness of League fields on game days.
 This shall include making sure that the rules of the organizations to whom these fields belong are followed.
-Together with the Vice-President Fields, it shall also include ensuring that all necessary equipment and markings are present and in good condition.
+Together with the Vice-President, it shall also include ensuring that all necessary equipment and markings are present and in good condition.
+In the absence of a field coordinator, these responsibilities belong to the vice-president.

-G. Referees Coordinator shall be responsible for the assigning of referees to all seasonal League matches, and together with the Scheduling Coordinator will keep a record of these assignments for the purposes of payment.
+1. Referee Coordinator shall be responsible for the assigning of referees to all seasonal League matches, and together with the Scheduling Coordinator will keep a record of these assignments for the purposes of payment.
 The Referees Coordinator will chair the Referee Committee and will have overall responsibility of the refereeing program of the League, including the training of new referees and the advanced training of active referees.
+Referee coordinators may receive payment for their services per approval of the Board of Directors, but they cannot be BOD members.
+In the absence of a referee coordinator, these responsibilities belong to the President.

 ARTICLE XI Standing Committees